Charged with Resisting Arrest in Tarrant County?

 For example: many cases that are forced to a jury trial will be reduced or dismissed when there was no offer available prior to the trial.
 Why?
 Most prosecutors are overwhelmed with their case load and do not give ample attention to the case file until they must prepare it for a jury trial.
 As a result, upon preparing the case for a trial, the prosecutor may begin to realize their case is weaker than they realized and become more flexible in their willingness to negotiate.
 This is why it is critical that you hire a criminal defense attorney that is not afraid to push your resisting arrest case to a jury trial setting in order to obtain you the best result.

-Our resisting arrest defense attorneys at The Hampton Law Firm will aggressively fight to keep this criminal allegation off of your criminal record.
+Our resisting arrest defense attorneys at The Hampton Criminal Defense Attorneys, PLLC will aggressively fight to keep this criminal allegation off of your criminal record.

 Call Now to Schedule a Free Case Review

-Call The Hampton Law Firm now for a free consultation and an opportunity to speak to one of your team of experienced and aggressive former prosecutors with over 80 years of criminal law experience and over five hundred criminal jury trials.
+Call The Hampton Criminal Defense Attorneys, PLLC now for a free consultation and an opportunity to speak to one of your team of experienced and aggressive former prosecutors with over 80 years of criminal law experience and over five hundred criminal jury trials.
 We stand ready to talk about the facts of your case and the options you have under Texas law.
-Call Jeff Hampton at The Hampton Law Firm at 817-826-9905.
+Call Jeff Hampton at The Hampton Criminal Defense Attorneys, PLLC at 817-826-9905.